-For the purpose of analysis, a Design Year of 2012 has been utilized for this Study.
+For the purpose of analysis, a Design Year of 2012 has been utilized for the Traffic Study.

-In order to develop the Year 2012 No-Build Traffic Volumes (Future Traffic Volumes without the Project), the 2006 Existing Traffic Volumes were increased by a background growth factor (which has been established at 1% per year) to the 2012 Design Year.
-In addition traffic for other planned developments for the area was included as discussed below.
+In order to develop the Year 2012 No-Build Traffic Volumes (future traffic volumes without the Project), the 2006 Existing Traffic Volumes were increased by a 1% per year background growth factor, for a total background growth factor of 6% to the

+2012 Design Year.
+In addition traffic from other planned developments in the area was included as discussed below.

-The City of Yonkers provided a list of planned developments for the area and is included in Appendix "C" of this Study.
-These developments are distributed throughout the downtown Yonkers area.
-Based on a review of this list and discussions with the City, due to the size and/or distance from the study area certain developments were included as part of the total background growth of 6%.
+The City of Yonkers provided a list of planned developments for the area which is included in Appendix 2.C of this DEIS.
+These developments are distributed throughout the downtown Yonkers area and beyond.
+Based on a review of this list and discussions with the City, it was determined that traffic attributable to certain of these planned developments was appropriately represented by, and would be included as part of, the 6% total background growth factor.

-For other projects in the area which would have a greater impact within the study area, traffic was added to the roadway network.
-These developments include Yonkers Green, Ashburton Avenue, Redevelopment, i_Park Phase 2, Collins Phase 2, Greystone, Main Street Lofts, Homes for America and Buena Vista Phase 1 & 2.
-The other development traffic volumes for these specific developments are contained in Appendix "C" of this Study.
+For other projects in the area, which would potentially have a greater impact within the study area, traffic was added to the roadway network.
+These developments include Yonkers Green, Ashburton Avenue Redevelopment, iPark Phase 2, Collins Phase 2, Greystone, Main Street Lofts, Homes for America (One Point Street) and Buena Vista Phase 1 & 2.
+The traffic volumes for these specific developments are contained in Appendix 2.C of this DEIS.

-Appendix "A" of this Study contains the Year 2012 No-Build Traffic Volumes by individual turning movement.
-For comparison, the 2012 No-Build Total Intersection Volume passing through each of the study area intersections are summarized on Figures No. 2A through 2F for the Weekday Peak AM Highway Hour, are summarized on Figures No. 3A through 3F for the Weekday Peak PM Highway Hour and are shown on Figures No. 4A through 4F for the Saturday Peak Hour.
-These Figures follow Section L of this Study.
+Appendix 2.A of this DEIS contains the Year 2012 No-Build Traffic Volumes by individual turning movement.
+For comparison, the 2012 No-Build Total Intersection Volume passing through each of the study area intersections is summarized on Exhibits III.E-9 through III.E-14 for the Weekday Peak AM Highway Hour, Exhibits III.E-15 through III.E-20 for the Weekday Peak PM Highway Hour, and Exhibits III.E-21 through III.E-26 for the Saturday Peak Hour.